AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 * `||domain.com^$popup` — if you try to go to `http://domain.com/` from any page in the browser, a new tab in which specified site has to be opened will be closed by this rule.

+>It may not work if the popped up page is cached by the browser.
+It also will not work with some tricky popup methods.
+In such cases, it is better to use [AdGuard Popup Blocker](https://github.com/AdguardTeam/PopupBlocker) extension.

 <a id="match-case-modifier"></a>
 ##### **`match-case`**